ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/retrieve_fields.rst

 Retrieve a List of Available Fields for an Object
 -------------------------------------------------

-To retrieve a list of available fields for an object, including the field's name, description, and accepted data type, use a query in the following format:
+Send a request in the following format to retrieve a list of available fields, including the field's name, description, and accepted data type, that can be included in the body of a POST or PUT request to the specified object's endpoint:

 .. code::

     OPTIONS /v3/{objectType}

-By default, this request will return a list of fields that can be included in a POST and/or PUT request.
-To retrieve a list of all fields for an object, including read-only fields, include the ``?show=readonly`` query parameter in your query.
+By default, the API response will not include read-only fields for the object's endpoint.
+To include read-only fields in the response, append ``?show=readonly`` to the end of the request URL.

 .. code::